 I have recently become interested in the writings and books of Robert MacFarlane – in particular, his ‘dictionary’ of dialect words and terms for the landscape and its features – hence the titles of some of my work.

-“It is a mixture of seeing and feeling that make me want to respond to a landscape.
-Often, I am initially inspired by the formal qualities of the landscape – a combination of the shapes, colours, patterns, and compositions that I observe, but later my memories of a moment, a particular place can affect how or what I choose to paint back in the studio.
+‘It is a mixture of seeing and feeling that make me want to respond to a landscape.
+Often, I am initially inspired by the formal qualities of the landscape – a combination of the shapes, colours, patterns, and compositions that I observe, but later my memories of a moment, a particular place can affect how or what I choose to paint back in the studio’.

+Kate recently spent over a year living in the Alps in the South East of France painting the landscape out there.
+Since returning to live in the East Midlands, she has fallen in love with the English landscape again and its subtle, understated beauty.
+This exhibition brings together a fusion of both landscapes, united by the formal elements of colour, texture and form.
 Kate Robotham is an award-winning contemporary landscape painter, based in the Midlands.
 Since graduating from Loughborough University with a degree in Fine Art, she has travelled, lived and exhibited internationally.
 Her paintings encapsulate a sense of place, whilst celebrating the formal qualities of the landscape.
 Her works present the viewer with an “emotive, paint-directed response to the landscape”.